egorsmkv/openapi3-generator/README.md

 #### Why I made the project

 I was developing a project in PHP using this library [php-swagger](https://github.com/zircote/swagger-php).
-It has ability to describe an API using annotations in docstrings in classes/methods (you can find alternative projects for your language, the idea behind is to describe API's definition something near the code: routes, paths, views, etc).
+It has ability to describe an API using annotations in docstrings of classes/methods (you can find alternative projects for your programming language, the idea behind is to describe API's definitions something near the code: routes, paths, views, etc).

 But this method has some problems to me: